kisna72/optimizationProblem/README.md

 A list of operations in Job definition will assume precendence based on index of the array.
 First item in the array has to be done before second.
-However, for example, if you can run Job 1, 2, and 3 at the same time, but 4th can be run only after the first three are done, you can do so by create a Complex Operation. see `examples/complexJobShop.ts` file for how to do this.
+However, for example, if you can run Job 1, 2, and 3 at the same time, but 4th can be run only after the first three are done, you can do so by create a Complex Operation.
+You'd add a complex operation consisting of jobs 1,2 and 3, and assign it type `ComplexOperationTypeEnum.CAN_RUN_IN_PARALLEL,`.
+See `examples/complexJobShop.ts` file for how to do this.

 If one machine can handle multiple operations at the same time, add them as seperate machines.